barreiros/VibeWhisper/memory-bank/progress.md

 ## What's Left to Build (Refinements & Testing)

 - **Testing:**
+  - **Concurrent Transcription Handling:** Thoroughly test the queuing mechanism by initiating multiple recordings rapidly.
+Verify combined output, order, handling of failures, **and correct creation/deletion of unique temporary audio files (`recording-*.wav`)**.
-  - Thorough testing of the new **transcription prompt** feature.
-Verify it's passed to the API and influences results as expected.
+  - **Transcription Prompt:** Thorough testing of the transcription prompt feature.
+Verify it's passed to the API and influences results.
 Test with empty and non-empty prompts.
-  - Thorough testing of the input language feature across different languages and the "Auto-Detect" setting.
-Verify accuracy improvements where applicable.
-Test edge cases (e.g., invalid language code saved somehow).
+  - **Input Language:** Thorough testing of the input language feature across different languages and "Auto-Detect".
+Verify accuracy and edge cases.
 - **Transcription Window Closure:** Consider adding a manual close button or mechanism to the transcription window (`transcription.html`) as it currently stays open.
 - **Error Handling:** Continue improving error handling and user feedback (e.g., clearer messages for API errors, SoX not found, paste failures).
 - **Microphone List:** Ensure dynamic population of the microphone list is robust.